BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Integrating_Addresses_Descriptors.md

 The first `true` disables the use of private keys, the second `true` tells the wallet not to create keys of its own.

-Remember that you're going to have to use `loadwallet` and `unloadwallet` to cycle to right wallet, or else use a `-rpcwallet` flag with every command to make sure you're using the wallet.
+Remember that you're going to have to use `loadwallet` and `unloadwallet` to cycle to the right wallet, or else use a `-rpcwallet` flag with every command to make sure you're using the wallet.
 (We'll do the latter in the following examples.)